 1. Look around for new building slots

-Unlike the majority of strategy mobile games I played, White Out Survival does not feature a building menu where we could see all the available buildings, plus the ones that are already being built.
+Unlike the majority of strategy mobile games I played, Whiteout Survival does not feature a building menu where we can see all the available buildings, plus the ones that are already being built.
 Instead, we need to constantly look for new building slots around the Furnace area in our city and build new buildings.

 You will get new building slots after each Furnace level upgrade, so make sure to check the area as soon as you’ve increased its level.
 Tap it and start the building process.